repeaterjs/repeater/packages/channel/README.md

 ) => T | void | Promise<T | void>;
 ```

-The `Channel` executor is passed three values, `push`, `close` and `stop`.
+The `ChannelExecutor` is passed three values: `push`, `close` and `stop`.

-`push` is a function which allows you to `push` new values onto the channel.
+`push` is a function which allows you to enqueue values onto the channel.
 It returns a promise which resolves to true when the channel accepts the value or false if the channel is closed.
-It will synchronously throw an error if there are too many pending pushes on the channel.
+It synchronously throws an error if there are too many pending pushes on the channel.

 `close` is a function which allows you to close the channel.
-Passing no arguments to close will cause the channel to close without error, while passing one argument will cause every subsequent call to `next` to reject with that argument.
-Calling `close` on an already closed channel will have no effect.
+Passing no arguments to close causes the channel to close without error, while passing one argument causes every subsequent call to `next` to reject with that argument.
+Calling `close` on an already closed channel has no effect.

 `stop` is a promise which resolves when the channel is closed.
 It is useful to await the `stop` promise before removing event handlers, and it can be used with `Promise.race` to cancel pending promises within the executor.